Prem Rawat: 1957-1970

-Prem Pāl Singh Rawat was born in Haridwar, Uttarakhand northern India, on 10 December 1957, the fourth and youngest son of guru Hans Rām Singh Rawat and his second wife, Jagat Janani Mata Shri Rajeshwari Devi.
+Prem Pāl Singh Rawat was born in Haridwar, Uttarakhand in northern India, on 10 December 1957, the fourth and youngest son of guru Hans Rām Singh Rawat and his second wife, Jagat Janani Mata Shri Rajeshwari Devi.
 Prem Rawat attended St. Joseph's Academy elementary school in his hometown of Dehra Dun.
 At the age of four, he began speaking at his father's meetings, and at six his father taught him the "techniques of Knowledge."
 His father died in 1966, and during the customary 13 days of mourning, his mother and senior officials of the organization discussed the succession.
 Both his mother, Mata Ji, and eldest brother, Satpal Singh Rawat (known then as Bal Bhagwan Ji, and currently as Satpal Maharaj), were suggested as successors.
 Before either could be nominated, however, Prem Rawat addressed the crowd of mourners, reminding them that their master was immortal and still among them.
 In response, his mother, brother and senior disciples accepted Prem Rawat as their Satguru, bowed to his feet and received his blessing.
 Previously known to his father's followers as Sant Ji, Prem Rawat now assumed the title "Guru Maharaj Ji" and was called "Balyogeshwar" by others (roughly "born saint" or "born lord of Yogis") on account of his youth and spiritual precocity.
 From that time, Prem Rawat spent his weekends and school holidays traveling as his father had, addressing audiences on the subject of Knowledge and inner peace.
 Because of his youth, effective control of the DLM was shared by the whole family.